 North Kona Emergency Water Restriction

-The Department appreciates the community’s continued efforts to restrict water use during this time.
-As such, limited hand watering of precious plants, on occasion, is still acceptable using the following best practices:
+Department appreciates the community’s efforts to restrict water use during this time.
+Therefore, the

 http://www.hawaiizerowaste.org/recycle/greenwaste/ for more information.